 After owning a chinchilla, doing diligent research and trying to find the perfect temperature for my chin, here’s what I can tell you.

 So, what’s the ideal temperature for a chinchilla?
 The ideal temperature for a chinchilla is between 60 degrees F and 70 degrees F. Chinchillas also need humidity levels to be between 40-60%.
-When a chinchilla is exposed to temperatures higher than 80 degrees F, you run the risk of your chinchilla overheating or becoming overly stressed and potentially dying.
+When a chinchilla is exposed to temperatures higher than 80 degrees F, you run the risk of your chinchilla overheating.

 Now, these are the basic and more strict guidelines about the ideal temperature for your chinchilla.

 However, you do have other considerations that you need to cover.

 I wanted to take the time to break down when a chinchilla is too hot, too cold or in an environment that’s just not comfortable in general.

 Here are the details.

 Okay, let’s a recap.

 Chinchillas need to be kept between 60 and 70 degrees at your home.